NickCraver/nickcraver.github.com/blog/_posts/2017-05-22-https-on-stack-overflow.markdown

 The amount of week-to-week change in searches, results, clicks, and positions is well within the normal up/down noise.
 Our company *depends* on this traffic.
 This was incredibly important to be damn sure about.
-Luckily we were concerned for little reason and could continue rolling out.
+Luckily, we were concerned for little reason and could continue rolling out.

 ### Mistakes